anaschougle32/CarRental/ADMIN_GUIDE.md

-# Admin Guide for GoDrive Car Rental Website
+# Admin Guide for ZioCarRentals Website

-This guide explains how to manage the content on the GoDrive Car Rental website, including adding new cars and blog posts.
+This guide explains how to manage the content on the ZioCarRentals website, including adding new cars and blog posts.

 ## Prerequisites